 Specificity | Lists multiple specific concrete actions: 'Build leveraged buyout (LBO) models', 'debt schedules', 'IRR analysis', and 'structuring LBO transactions' and 'analyzing PE returns'.
 These are concrete, domain-specific actions. | 3 / 3 |

-Completeness | Clearly answers both 'what' (build LBO models in Excel with debt schedules and IRR analysis) and 'when' (explicit 'Use when' clause for structuring LBO transactions or analyzing PE returns, plus explicit trigger phrases). | 3 / 3 |
+Completeness | Clearly answers both what ('Build leveraged buyout models in Excel with debt schedules and IRR analysis') and when ('Use when structuring LBO transactions or analyzing PE returns'), plus explicit trigger phrases. | 3 / 3 |

-Trigger Term Quality | Includes strong natural trigger terms: 'excel lbo', 'build lbo model', 'calculate pe returns', plus domain terms like 'leveraged buyout', 'LBO', 'debt schedules', 'IRR', 'PE returns'.
-These are terms a finance professional would naturally use. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'excel lbo', 'build lbo model', 'calculate pe returns', 'LBO', 'debt schedules', 'IRR', 'PE returns'.
+Good coverage of both abbreviations and full terms like 'leveraged buyout'. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive niche combining LBO modeling, private equity, debt schedules, and IRR analysis in Excel.
-Very unlikely to conflict with other skills due to the specific financial modeling domain. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive niche combining LBO modeling, PE returns, and debt schedules in Excel.
+Very unlikely to conflict with other skills given the specialized financial modeling domain and specific trigger terms. | 3 / 3 |

 Total | 12 / 12 Passed |